At first glance, creme brulee seems simple: It has a short ingredient list and can be made in a few steps.

 At this point, the custard can be cooled and stored for up to 5 days.
 If you choose to bake them right from the fridge, you will probably need to add a couple of extra minutes.

-Once removed from the water bath, let each custard rest on the cooling rack for about 15 more minutes, then cover each ramekin with plastic wrap and store in the fridge.
+Once removed from the water bath, let each custard rest on the cooling rack for about 15 more minutes.
+Use a spoon to skim any bubbles off the top, then cover each ramekin with plastic wrap and store in the fridge.
 Chill for at least 4 hours, or up to 4 days, before serving.

 Ignite your torch.
 Hold the flame about 4 inches from the surface of the sugar.
 Using a circular motion, move the flame across the surface.
 The sugar will at first begin to bead up, and then will eventually solidify into a hard sugar crust.